cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 11:** New Toolchain Selection

 Having learned Terraform the hard way, developers emerge with a well-defined set of requirements for a toolchain that can address the complexities they've encountered.
-Their experiences have crystalized what is necessary to operate infrastructure at scale based on real-world experience.
+Their experiences have crystallized what is necessary to operate infrastructure at scale based on real-world experience.

 1. **Consistent Invocation:** I want a tool that standardizes how Terraform is invoked across the organization.
 2. **Made Composition Easier:** It would be amazing if it were an equivalent to Docker Compose for piecing together root modules.